xiaoxianyu-office/mm/home.md

   [FAQ's]: FAQ
   [Permissions]: Commands-and-Permissions#permissions
   [Videos]: Videos
+  [Included Starter Mobs]: starter-mobs

 Help & Questions
 ----------------

-TLDR:
+Need more help?

 -   [Discord Server](https://www.mythiccraft.io/discord)
--   Official Server: **play.theloungemc.com**

-Mythic is a complex plugin that can be confusing to start out with due to the incredible number of features and the immense amount of customization you can do.
+Mythic can a dauntingly complex plugin that might be confusing to start out with due to the sheer scope of what it can accomplish.

-To get the most out of it, make sure you join the huge, active MythicMobs community to get help and support, either on our Discord Server or Forums, where you can ask questions, get ideas, and more, directly from the developers, as well as countless other server owners!
+To get the most out of it, make sure to join the massive, active MythicMobs community to get help and support, either on our Discord Server or Forums, where you can ask questions, get ideas, and more, directly from the developers, as well as countless other server owners!

 Development Builds
 ------------------